BEagle1984/silverback/docs/guides/broker/consuming/basics.md

 The consumed messages are pushed to the [message bus](xref:bus) to be processed by the configured subscribers.

-You can subscribe to plain message or to the `IInboundEnvelope<TMessage>` to get access to additional metadata such as headers, Kafka key, offset, etc.
+You can subscribe to the plain message or to the `IInboundEnvelope<TMessage>` to get access to additional metadata such as headers, Kafka key, offset, etc.

 ```csharp
 public class MySubscriber